elastos/Elastos.Developer.Website/content/elastos_trinity/guides/dapp_distribution.md

 Save your **DID string** and **mnemonics** in a safe place.
 You will need to use them to publish your DApp, now but also every time you want to publish an updated version.

 Your signature needs to be uploaded on the DID sidechain.
-You have to user the Trinity mobile application itself to scan the QR code provided during the DID creation, and **pay a very low transaction fee to publish your DID on chain**.
+You have to user the elastOS mobile application itself to scan the QR code provided during the DID creation, and **pay a very low transaction fee to publish your DID on chain**.

 At first, your wallet app may have all ELA stored on the ELA mainchain, but nothing on the DID sidechain.
 You need to use the wallet DApp to **transfer some amount to the DID sidechain** (only the first time).
 A very small amount such as 0.1 ELA or less is enough to write several DID transactions.